damko/freedommarks-browser-webextension/README.md

 Update @2017-01-16: You can install the Chrome Extension from the [webstore](https://chrome.google.com/webstore/detail/freedommarks/gmmpjoepfelkmeedfkfkadgkhholibko)
 Update 2018-02-28.
 Please don't use this extension for now.
 I didn't have the time to update it yet.

+> **Don't forget to configure the addon settings:**
+* URL of your NextCloud server
+* NextCloud username
+* NextCloud password

 ## If you want to modify or debug this extension:

-Follow these steps on your pc:

-* clone this extension repository:
+Clone this extension repository in your pc:

     git clone git@github.com:damko/freedommarks-browser-webextension.git

-* open Firefox and paste this `about:debugging` in the URL bar
+Open Firefox and paste this `about:debugging` in the URL bar

-* click on the `Load Temporary Add-on` button and select the `freedommarks-browser-webextension/src/manifest.json` file
+Click on the `Load Temporary Add-on` button and select the `freedommarks-browser-webextension/src/manifest.json` file

-* click `Open`
+Click `Open`

-* paste this `about:addons` in the URL bar and you will see the FreedomMarks extension listed among the others
+Paste this `about:addons` in the URL bar and you will see the FreedomMarks extension listed among the others

-* click on the button `Preferences` on the right of FreedomMarks and fill in the form with:
+Click on the button `Preferences` on the right of FreedomMarks and fill in the form with:

 * URL of your NextCloud server
 * NextCloud username